pydio/pydio-doc-admin-guide/4_connecting_your_storage/1_datasource_format.md

 This "format" is decoupled from the storage technology : any datasource (Local FS, S3 or S3 compatible, etc...) supports both formats.

-## Structured Storage : best for accessing the files directly
+## Structured Storage: best for accessing the files directly

 ### Objects-to-Index Synchronization